Academic Staff Policies and Procedures, Chapter 03. Nonrenewal of Fixed-Term Renewable Appointments

 Referral priority entitles a nonrenewed academic staff member to be considered for academic staff positions for which he or she is qualified prior to open recruitment.
 Fixed-term academic staff members with six or more years of academic staff service at the University of Wisconsin-Madison who are nonrenewed for funding loss or a budget or program decision shall be eligible for referral priority from notification of nonrenewal until the end of the appointment.
 An academic staff member with referral priority may be hired without open recruitment at the discretion of the department or unit responsible for the position.

-To initiate and maintain referral priority, the nonrenewed academic staff member must register with the Academic Personnel Office and notify that office of changes of address or employment status.
-Referral priority ends automatically when a staff member accepts an alternative appointment that is not temporary, fails to accept an appropriate alternative appointment with any employer, resigns, or fails to notify the Academic Personnel Office of changes of address or employment status.
+To initiate and maintain referral priority, the nonrenewed academic staff member must register with the Office of Human Resources and notify that office of changes of address or employment status.
+Referral priority ends automatically when a staff member accepts an alternative appointment that is not temporary, fails to accept an appropriate alternative appointment with any employer, resigns, or fails to notify the Office of Human Resources of changes of address or employment status.
 The primary test in the determination of appropriate alternative appointment is not salary level but the comparability of the qualifications necessary and skill level required.

 3.07.
 Right to Appeal